/tags/2019-fall/index.xml 2019 Fall - McGill Statistics Seminars

 • MAPLE; Semiparametric Estimation and Variable Selection for Length-biased Data with Heavy Censoring

-Date: 2019-09-06 Time: 15:30-16:30 Location: BURN 1205 Abstract: In this talk, we discuss two problems of semiparametric estimation and variable selection for length-biased data with heavy censoring.
+In this talk, we discuss two problems of semiparametric estimation and variable selection for length-biased data with heavy censoring.
 The common feature of the proposed estimation procedures in the literature is that they only put probability mass on failure times.
 Under length-biased sampling, however, censoring is informative and failing to incorporate censored observations into estimation can lead to a substantial loss of efficiency.
+We propose two estimation procedures by computing the likelihood contribution of both uncensored and censored observations.
+For variable selection problem, we introduce a unified penalized estimating function and use an optimization algorithm to solve it.
+We discuss the asymptotic properties of the resulting penalized estimators.
+The work is motivated by the International stroke Trial dataset collected in Argentina in which the survival times of about 88% of the 545 cases are censored.